Camille Prigent

 Camille Prigent (born 18 December 1997) is a French slalom canoeist who has competed at the international level since 2013.

-She won three medals at the ICF Canoe Slalom World Championships with one gold (K1 team: 2018) and two silvers (kayak cross: 2023, 2025).
-She also won 11 medals at the European Championships (5 golds, 4 silvers and 2 bronzes), including a gold in the K1 team event at the 2023 European Games in Kraków.
+She won four medals at the ICF Canoe Slalom World Championships with one gold (K1 team: 2018) and three silvers (kayak cross: 2023, 2025; K1 team: 2026).
+She also won 12 medals at the European Championships (5 golds, 4 silvers and 3 bronzes), including a gold in the K1 team event at the 2023 European Games in Kraków.

-Prigent won the overall World Cup title in kayak cross individual in 2025.
+Prigent won the overall World Cup title in kayak cross individual in 2025 and in kayak cross in 2026.

 She competed at the 2024 Summer Olympics in Paris, finishing 6th in the K1 event and 9th in kayak cross.

 Her father Jean-Yves is a former slalom canoeist and medalist from World Championships.
 Her older brother Yves is also a slalom canoeist and a medalist from World Championships.
 Her cousin Lily Ramonatxo is a successful rhythmic gymnast.